Content-Addressable aRchives (CAR)

 A CAR stream must only feature DASL CIDs.

-A CAR stream must have CIDs that match the block that follows them.
-A CAR implementation should verify that CIDs match blocks, though it may delegate verification to other components.
+A CAR stream must have CIDs that match the data body that follows them.
+A CAR implementation should verify that CIDs match block body data, though it may delegate verification to other components.
 (Keep in mind that not verifying at all negates the value of content addressing.)

 Determinism